Refurbished, New, New in Open Box, Factory Sealed.

 F/S: Factory sealed.
 Item comes with the original sealed factory box.
 It’s never been opened.

 What is the cut-off time for same-day shipping?

 It is 4:00 p.m.
 Pacific Standard Time (US).

-If you place an order by 4:00 p.m.
-Pacific Standard Time (US), it should be packed and shipped that same day.
-Orders placed after 4 p.m.
-Pacific Standard Time (US) will ship the following day.
+For orders placed by 4:00 p.m.
+Pacific Standard Time (US), we ensure same-day packing and shipping.
+Orders received after 4:00 p.m.
+Pacific Standard Time (US) will be shipped the next business day.

 Do you provide drop shipment services?

-Yes, contact us to learn how to get started.
+Absolutely!
+Contact us to discover how you can get started.